askulkarni2/sample-pipeline/README.md

-# MLOps Demo for Kubeflow
+# MLOps Github Demo for Kubeflow